 Travel can mean death to your normal health routine.
 When at home, we each craft daily or weekly regimens concerning the foods we eat or the muscle groups we exercise.
 These build long term habits that help keep us fit.
 When we buy that round trip ticket to paradise those practices can sometimes go out the window as we indulge in food and relaxation.
 Add this to age and inactivity, and you have a recipe for reduced mobility and muscle loss.
 This, however, doesn't have to happen.

-Travel doesn't have to be harmful to the healthy lifestyle we’ve worked so hard to foster.
+Travel doesn't have to be harmful to the healthy lifestyle we’ve worked so hard to foster, even in poor air quality.
 If you make the effort to choose healthy activities paired with engaging locations, travelling can be a tool to help further your fitness pursuits.
 Satisfying your need to see a different culture or part of the world can be a fulfilling and energizing way to break up the monotony and engage in exciting health-related activities.

 Staying Strong By Swimming

 Swimming is one of the healthiest activities you can take part in.
 Merely looking at a professional swimmer's physique may give you an idea why.
 Swimming creates a defined torso, broad shoulders and a strong back.
 What helps develop this look is the fact that proper swimming works almost every muscle group in your body, from top to bottom.

 Adding to the constant motion of every muscle is the fact that you have to move them through the water.
 The low impact resistance adds an element of strength training, while also making swimming ideal for those recovering for injury or suffering from joint pain.